mellinoe/veldrid-docs/articles/specialization-constants.md

 SPIR-V Specialization Constants are decorated with a `layout(constant_id = x)` qualifier.
 Each Specialization Constant has a unique ID which can be used to identify it.
 All Specialization Constants have a default value, and determine how a Shader will behave if not overridden.

 To override a Specialization Constant in Veldrid, you define an array of [SpecializationConstants](xref:Veldrid.SpecializationConstant), each element containing a key-value pair describing a single constant substitution.
 When creating a graphics [Pipeline](xref:Veldrid.Pipeline), use this array to set the [ShaderSetDescription.Specializations field](xref:Veldrid.ShaderSetDescription#Veldrid_ShaderSetDescription_Specializations).
-For compute Pipelines, set [ComputeShaderDescription.Specializations](xref:Veldrid.ComputeShaderDescription#Veldrid_ComputeShaderDescription_Specializations).
+For compute Pipelines, set [ComputePipelineDescription.Specializations](xref:Veldrid.ComputePipelineDescription#Veldrid_ComputePipelineDescription_Specializations).
 Below is an example array that could be used to specialize the values in the shader above:

 ```C#
 ShaderSetDescription shaderSetDesc = new ShaderSetDescription(